StefanKreidel/tech-blog/docs/_posts/2023-03-19-spring-webmvc-servlet-threading.markdown

 Spring Web MVC is definitely a prime example on how nitty and gritty the details can get.
 And while the classic MVC stack already seems kind of dated with all the hype reactive frameworks currently receive, it is still used widely.

-> The following post was written to the best of my knowledge.
-I summarize everything in a way that will be useful to myself in the future and hopefully to you right now.
-If I give suggestions, they are based on my personal experience and subject to change.

-With that out of the way, how does Spring MVC actually work on the inside?
+But how does Spring MVC actually work on the inside?
 How does it handle threading?
 Where do servlet containers come into play?
 And how can you start optimizing when you reach the resource limit of an auto-configured application.

 ## 1. A common understanding of Requests and Processing